-A very important restriction applies, only single scattering is treated.
-That is, no other scattering than the targeted backscattering is considered.
-This is frequently an acceptable simplification for precipitation and cloud radars observations, and such observations should be the main applications of the discussed workspace methods.
-The basic measurement approach is the same for lidars, but the assumption of single scattering is much less commonly met for such instruments.
+The fastest method for this observation approach is iyActiveSingleScat.
+As the name of the method indicates a very important restriction applies, only single scattering is treated (but the attenuation due to particles is also considered).
+This is frequently an acceptable simplification for precipitation and cloud radars observations, and such observations should be the main applications of this workspace methods.
+The basic measurement approach is the same for lidars, but the assumption of single scattering is much more restrictive for such instruments.

-19.1 Theory
+20.1.1 Theory

 The transmitted pulses are treated to be monochromatic pencil beams.
-Effects due to antenna patterns and the geometrical distance between the instrument and the scattering particles are assumed to be treated as a separate "calibration", and only the "forward model" treats only the actual backscattering and atmospheric extinction.
+Effects due to antenna patterns and the geometrical distance between the instrument and the scattering particles are assumed to be treated as a separate "calibration", and the "forward model" treats only the actual backscattering and atmospheric extinction.

-For the conditions given above, the backscattered radiation, s_b , can be written as s_t Stokes vector describing the transmitted pulse.
+For the conditions given above, the backscattered radiation, s_b , can be written as

-$$\mathbf{s}h = \mathbf{T}h \mathbf{Z}(\Omega = 0) \mathbf{T}a \mathbf{s}t. \tag{19.1}$$
+$$\mathbf{s}b = \mathbf{T}b \mathbf{Z}^b \mathbf{T}a \mathbf{s}t. \tag{20.1}$$